SQL Workshop

 there are no duplicates.

-table.
-It also has an ArtistId
+Now look at the albums table.
+It also has an ArtistId column.
+Each one of these

 numbers are referring to an id on the artists table.
 This is called a Foreign Key.

-You can have duplicates in this column because multiple albums
+You can have duplicates in this column because multiple albums can belong to the

 same artist.
 Let's join these tables together and view the artist for every album!